-It’s 2019, and one of the most important technological trends in history – the Internet of Things (IoT) – is gaining momentum.
 The world’s top IoT companies have begun developing intuitive technology and infrastructure that will change our everyday lives.
 Smart devices and sensors are no longer a party trick to impress guests and help us secure our homes while we’re away; we’ll soon live in a world where smart thermostats, buildings, and vehicles combine to create entire IoT-enabled cities.

 What companies are involved in the Internet of Things?

 Experts estimate that there’ll be over 30 billion connected devices by 2020.
-IoT companies are linking everything from health devices and trucks to fridges and oil drills, and it’s making them millions of dollars; forecasters have estimated that the market will double in size to a staggering $520 billion (USD) by 2021.
+IoT companies are linking everything from health devices and trucks to fridges and oil drills, and it’s making them millions of dollars.
+Forecasters have estimated that the market will double in size to a staggering $520 billion (USD) by 2021.

-Connected machines can now sense, observe, and measure the world around them, then communicate the collected data between each other with no intervention from humans.
+Connected machines can now sense, observe, and measure the world around them, and communicate the collected data between each other with no intervention from humans.
 This means machines no longer have to bother with our inaccurate, subjective interpretations to make logical conclusions.

-IoT-enabled businesses can collect accurate data in real time, run post-production analysis, and optimize their processes based on those findings.
+IoT-enabled businesses can collect accurate data in real time, run post-production analyses, and optimize their processes based on those findings.
 Companies involved in the Internet of Things have already recognized the value of automation and accurate data collection; now their competitors are taking notice, which is leading to an increase in market share and profitability.

 What is IoT software?